Gabriella439/slides/evangelism/marketing.md

 You are not my target audience if you:

-* … were hoping for a technical presentation with code
+* … were hoping for a presentation with code
 * … have given up hope on Haskell becoming mainstream

-# Question for the audience

-How would you know when Haskell had gone mainstream?

 # Overview

 * What is "marketing"?
+* Segmentation

 # Everything you know about marketing is wrong